7 Days in Sydney: The Itinerary That Actually Makes Sense

 It’s peaceful, unusual, and takes about 15 minutes.
 Easy to walk past without knowing it’s there.

 Bourke Street Bakery on Bourke Street is a Sydney institution and worth the queue for breakfast pastries.
-The suburb transitions well into an afternoon of coffee and wandering.

 Day 7 — Shopping